 However, 15 to 20 years isn’t uncommon when kept in a pond or a large, well-maintained aquarium.

-All goldfish can be traced back to the carp kept in ponds in ancient China.
+In our article on goldfish history, we discuss how all goldfish can be traced back to the carp kept in ponds in ancient China.
 However, we do know some details of the origins of the telescope eye goldfish more specifically.

 These beautiful fancy goldfish were among the first to be bred to type, back in China in the early part of the 1700s.
 Originally, the Chinese called this type the “dragon eye” or “dragonfish.”
 The telescope eye was further developed in Japan in the late 1700s, where it was called the “demekin” – the name these fish still go by in Japan to this day.

 Telescope eyes aren’t one of the easiest goldfish types to keep, and therefore aren’t recommended as a first fish or even a first goldfish.